blakeblackshear/frigate/docs/docs/guides/getting_started.md

         - path: rtsp://10.0.10.10:554/rtsp # <----- Update for your camera
           roles:
             - detect
-            - rtmp
-    rtmp:
-      enabled: False # <-- RTMP should be disabled if your stream is not H264
     detect:
       width: 1280 # <---- update for your camera's resolution
       height: 720 # <---- update for your camera's resolution